kajolguptaa/Snowflake_Project1/README.md

 STEPS INVOLVED

-Creation of database
+1.Creation of database

-Creation of schemas
+2.Creation of schemas

-Creation of table as per dataset
+3.Creation of table as per dataset

-Creation of Integration Object
+4.Creation of Integration Object

-Creation of external stage for loading the data structure
+5.Creation of external stage for loading the data structure

-Creation of snowpipe for autoingesting of data from S3 bucket
+6.Creation of snowpipe for autoingesting of data from S3 bucket

-Creation of stream on the given table
+7.Creation of stream on the given table

-SCD 2 operation on the consumer table
+8.SCD 2 operation on the consumer table

 Note:- This is the unit test report through which we done this snowflake project with the suitable steps and also do the data analysis on it.